-Established in 1992, Emergency Medicine Physicians is a 100 percent physician-owned and -managed group that treats nearly three million emergency medicine patients each year in 60 locations nationwide.
+Established in 1992, Emergency Medicine Physicians is a 100 percent physician-owned and -managed group that treats nearly three million emergency medicine patients each year in locations from New York to Hawaii.

 EMRA created and provided seed funding for the Legacy Initiative as a definitive way to archive the history of emergency medicine and the pioneering spirit of its founders.
 The project, which will culminate in a one-hour documentary, will feature interviews with the physicians who founded emergency medicine, interwoven with historical footage of emergency care spanning the last five decades.
 Legacy will explore the evolution of the specialty – as seen through the eyes of its heroes and visionaries – while examining some of the pressing issues faced by those currently in the field.

 Based in Irving, Tex., EMRA is the largest and oldest independent medical resident organization in the world.
 Founded in 1974, the organization today boasts a membership of nearly 12,000 residents, medical students, and alumni – making it the second-largest organization in the house of emergency medicine.
 EMRA strives to promote excellence in patient care through the education and development of emergency medicine residency-trained physicians.